basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

   3    following    yes             1            riak@riak2
 ```

+<! -- SLF: Table above: is that from real Riak output?
+Three different -->
+<! --      peers on only two nodes looks ... very very strange. -->

 The table below provides a guide to the output:

 Item | Meaning
 :----|:-------
 `Id` | The ID for the ensemble used internally by Riak, expressed as a 3-tuple.
 All ensembles are `kv`; the second element names the ring partition for which the ensemble is responsible; and the third element is the `n_val` for the keys for which the ensemble is responsible.
 `Leader` | Identifies the ensemble's leader.
-In this case, the leader is on node `riak@riak2` and is identified as leader `2` on that node.
+In this case, the leader is on node `riak@riak2` and is identified as peer `2` on that node.
 `Leader ready` | States whether the ensemble's leader is ready to respond to requests.
 If not, requests to the ensemble will fail.
 `Peers` | A list of peer vnodes associated with the ensemble.<br /><ul><li><code>Peer</code> --- The ID of the peer</li><li><code>Status</code> --- Whether the peer is a leader or a follower</li><li><code>Trusted</code> --- Whether the peer's Merkle tree is currently considered trusted or not</li><li><code>Epoch</code> --- The current consensus epoch for the peer.
 The epoch is incremented each time the leader changes.</li><li><code>Node</code> --- The node on which the peer resides.</li></ul>